Fornication/Arkays-Commandment/README.md

 ### Game folder

-The installation will create a copy of your Skyrim Special Edition game in Instalation Folder/Stock Games.
-This will then contain all the necessary files such as SKSE, ENB Binaries and mod required dlls such as Engine Fixes.
-There is no need to copy anything to your Steam version of Skyrim as we will be running SKSE from within this folder to play the game.
+Copy the all of the files from the `Tinvaak/Game Folder Files` directory into your Skyrim Special Edition game folder.

 ### ENB

 Tinvaak comes with [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162) which has been custom tweaked for Vivid Weathers and slightly brighter nights.

 If you want a different ENB, you can choose from a wide variety of ENBs on the Nexus that support Vivid Weathers.
-To replace the ENB installed, delete the enbcache folder, enbseries folder, enbseries.ini and replace those with the new ENB.
-You don't have to delete the enblocal.ini as that contains tweaks that don't affect how it looks but rather things like screenshot formats, vsync settings.
+To replace the ENB installed, I advise using [Toll's ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469).

 Some ENB's which are known to work with the list include: